 If your air conditioner was installed before 2010, the R-22 phase-out will probably impact you.
 The R-22 refrigerant, Freon®, was used in air conditioning systems predating 2010.
-R-22 is an ozone depleting substance (ODS) that the Environmental Protection Agency (EPA) and other similar agencies around the world are phasing out.
-As of January 1st, 2020, production and import of R-22 will be illegal in the United States.
+R-22 is an ozone-depleting substance (ODS) that the Environmental Protection Agency (EPA) and other similar agencies around the world are phasing out.
+As of January 1st, 2020, the production and import of R-22 will be illegal in the United States.

 What Is Refrigerant?

 In your AC unit or heat pump, the refrigerant is the solvent that runs through the device’s coils.
 Using the pump, condenser, and evaporator of your device, various forces are placed on the refrigerant, allowing it to switch into liquid and gas states.

 The change makes the material either hot or cold.
 As the pressure changes, the air flowing over the coils becomes readily absorbed or gives off heat, changing the temperature of that air.
 The cold air eventually makes its way to the rooms within your house.